Coinw Token2049 After Party Concludes, Sharing Insights On Sustaining Growth Through Crypto Winter

-(MENAFN- TimesNewswire ) CoinW, the world's leading digital asset trading platform, concluded its After Party during TOKEN2049 in Singapore on the evening of the 13th local time, setting the stage for an unforgettable evening.
-Dozens of projects, including AI Analysis, Cointraffic, MVC, BCH Ecosystem, BCH Club, Cash, OOKC, Orders, FEG, Pureverse, attended to share their insights.
+(MENAFN- GlobeNewsWire - Nasdaq) Dubai, UAE, Sept.
+18, 2023 (GLOBE NEWSWIRE) -- CoinW, the world's leading digital asset trading platform, concluded its After Party during TOKEN2049 in Singapore on the evening of the 13th local time, setting the stage for an unforgettable evening.
+Dozens of projects, including Sui, 1inch, Hacken, TinyTrader, and AI Analysis, attended to share their insights.
 The event also drew prominent industry media outlets like CoinGecko, Cointelegraph, Coin Time, Coinlive, ODAILY, and BlockBeats, along with over 20 globally renowned VC firms, including SevenX and ABCDE.
 To top it off, the fashion and rap icon, Dizzy Dizzo, also graced the event as a special guest performer.

 5% User Growth during the Crypto Winter, with Zero Security Incidents